Regional Anesthesia

 Fellows will have access to the following resources:

-• Departmental Anesthesia Library
+• Department Anesthesia Library

-• Department Librarian assistance
+• Department librarian assistance

 Goals and Objectives